Contrast

 Graphics: The locations are larger than life and very memorable.

-Sound: Great voice acting and a stellar soundtrack.
+Sound: The game features great voice acting and a stellar soundtrack

 Summary 8.0 Great